ParkerdeWaal/fABMACS/readme.md

 **This is not standard gromacs, don't use it for equilibration tasks!**

 All the things required for building the published ligand simulation inputs are also included in the [RUNdirs] subdirectory.
-Alanine dipeptide inputs are included there as well, just check the sub directory names.
+Alanine dipeptide inputs are included there as well, just check the sub directory names and read the README files in those directories.

 The [RUNdirs] directory contains parameter files for everything that appeared in publication.
 The bias parameter inputs are largely transferable but may need to be tweaked for some situations.